joelvaneenwyk/huginn-wiki/Running Huginn on minimal systems with low RAM & CPU e.g. Raspberry Pi.md

 ### Tuning Huginn for low Memory usage

 To free up memory disable any unused optional Agent in huginn/Gemfile (read the inside comments for instructions).
 It is also possible to lower the refresh activity of huginn/lib/huginn_scheduler.rb - by default the frequency is set to 0.3s.
-You can change and experiment by adding (frequency: x) to the Scheduler.new (make link to comment by knu)
+You can change and experiment by adding (frequency: x) to the Scheduler.new [hint at where to decrease the huginn activity](https://github.com/cantino/huginn/issues/534#issuecomment-56652152)

 On the RPi a value of 3 is working well.